-How organic food producers, sellers and importer must label organic food products.
+How organic food producers, sellers and importers must label organic food products.

 You must register with one of the organic control bodies if you produce or sell organic food and you want to label it as organic.

 You can decide which body to register with based on your location and needs.

 You can only label pre-packed foods ‘organic’ if at least 95% of the ingredients of agricultural origin are organic.

 Your food label must state:

 - where any of the product’s farmed ingredients were produced

 - the control body’s code number – for UK-origin produce for code number format is GB-ORG-XX (produce from non-English countries usually have a 3-letter code, such as ‘bio’, ‘öko’ or ‘eko’ instead of ‘org’)

 If you’re a retailer, you can label products ‘organic’ as long as:

 - at least 95% of the product’s farmed ingredients are organic